There are two teams of thought when it comes to routine – those that love having a routine and those that think a routine makes for a mundane life.

 Structure also gives parents cues to behavior that crop up close to sleep times such as irritability, crankiness, rubbing eyes, etc. that let you know sleep time is near or should be moved up a little earlier than normal.

-A ROUTINE SETS EXPECTATIONS & FEELINGS OF SECURITY
+DAILY ROUTINE SETS EXPECTATIONS & CREATES A SENSE OF SECURITY

 Kids feel secure knowing that their needs – food, sleep, playtime, stimulation and attention – will be met throughout the day.
 Surprises during the day can throw a calm and happy kid into a tizzy, fast.